We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your skin is exceptionally dry, you’re more likely to develop irritation when you shave.
 This could leave you vulnerable to developing razor burn, folliculitis, and the signature “strawberry legs” appearance.

-Dryness also tends to encourage the darkening of pores in your skin.
-It also makes keratosis pilaris, folliculitis, open comedones, and razor burn more obvious to the naked eye.
+Dryness also makes keratosis pilaris, folliculitis, open comedones, and razor burn more obvious to the naked eye.

 While strawberry legs can resemble several different conditions, its tell-tale signs usually include: